droidsize/turbocamp/README.md

 Get up and running in under 5 minutes!
 We'll set up your **Marketing Site**, **Dashboard**, and **API** - the three core components that power your application.

-> **🚀 Architecture Highlight**: Our centralized API structure makes this template incredibly flexible - you can easily add mobile apps (React Native/Expo), desktop apps (Electron), or any other client that needs to connect to your backend.
+> **🚀 Architecture Note**: Our centralized API structure makes this template incredibly flexible - you can easily add mobile apps (React Native/Expo), desktop apps (Electron), or any other client that needs to connect to your backend.

 #### 1. Install Dependencies